Parents of Children with Disabilities and Summer Camp Planning: 3 Things to Know

 Yes, it’s that time of year when parents and guardians are busy trying to finalize plans for summer activities for their children.
 For many families, that involves exploring summer camp options.
 If you are a parent or guardian of a child with a disability, remember that your child has rights under the ADA re: summer camp.
-The U.S. Department of Justice (DOJ) along with U.S. Attorney’s offices nationwide, issued a notice in May, 2015 to reinforce the importance of inclusion when it comes to summer camps (link here: https://www.justice.gov/file/campadaflyerpdf/download).
-In part, the notice issued by DOJ states the following:
+The US Department of Justice (DOJ) along with US Attorney’s offices nationwide, issued a notice (PDF) in May, 2015, to reinforce the importance of inclusion when it comes to summer camps In part, the notice states:

 “Children with learning, mental health, or physical disabilities have the same rights to attend summer camp as their non-disabled peers and cannot be denied admission due to their disability.
 The Americans with Disabilities Act (ADA) requires that summer camps (both private and those run by towns or municipalities) must provide reasonable modifications of their policies, practices, and procedures when necessary to enable campers with disabilities to participate fully in camp programs, unless the camp can demonstrate that the necessary modifications would fundamentally alter the nature of the services and activities offered by the camp.”

-Here are 3 things for parents and guardians to consider:
+Here are three things for parents and guardians to consider:

 #1 - Camps are required to have a Nondiscrimination Policy under the ADA and you can ask to review it.
 This policy should make it clear that the camp will not discriminate against any individual on the basis of disability, and that the camp will make reasonable modifications in policies, practices, or procedures when such modifications are necessary to afford equal access to camp services and facilities to individuals with disabilities, unless the modifications would fundamentally alter the nature of the camp’s services.